 Expanding the circle of conservation

-The Open Space Institute’s Conservation Diversity Fellowship seeks candidates pursuing professional experience in the conservation field.
+The Open Space Institute’s Conservation Diversity Fellowship, started in 2017, seeks candidates pursuing professional experience in the conservation field.
 The Fellowship is a full-time, salaried, one-year position in New York City offering candidates the chance to work with colleagues and leaders at the Open Space Institute to accomplish meaningful conservation goals (download brochure).

 The Fellowship offers college graduates a one-year, paid position (competitive starting salary with a comprehensive benefits package) working alongside full-time staff based out of OSI’s New York City home office.
 OSI’s multifaceted programs will give the fellows wide-ranging experience in the conservation field.
 Fellows will have the opportunity to work on projects related to the following, based upon her/his education and desired career path: